EronWright/vagrant-mesos-cluster/README.md

 It contains large amounts of service-specific knowledge.
 For example, it recognizes the `/services/sparkcli` path as a reference to the spark dispatcher's REST port.
 The Spark Marathon app also assumes the use of the admin router (see the `APPLICATION_WEB_PROXY_BASE` environment variable).

 ## Mesos DNS
-Mesos DNS provides *service discovery*, not a fully-fledged DNS solution.
+Mesos DNS provides *service discovery*, not a full-fledged DNS solution.
 Applications use Mesos DNS to easily locate the Mesos master and their own frameworks and tasks.

 The hosts are expected to have a fully-functional DNS configuration, not provided by Mesos DNS.
 In other words, don't expect to resolve the hostnames using Mesos DNS.
 Hostnames are automatically configured by Vagrant, and resolvable across the cluster thanks to the `vagrant-hosts` plugin.